aashiqmustak/aashiqmustak/README.md

   - Fuel: ☕️ Coffee + Harrys Mams
   - Recharge: Mom + BGMI

-  🚀 Let's Build the AI-Powered Future
+  🚀 Cooking big, in the name of Zarnex.ai
 ```